OCA/OpenUpgrade/docsource/070_migration_files.rst

 Migration Files
 ===============

-For each odoo module, a **migration directory** contains the analysis of the differences between the previous version and the current version and the migration scripts developed to ensure the migration of this module runs properly.
+For each Odoo module, a **migration directory** contains the analysis of the differences between the previous version and the current version and the migration scripts developed to ensure the migration of this module runs properly.